 Many of us remember when there was only one type of weed—whatever your dealer had inside of a plastic baggie.
 You may have anxious memories from that first time you smoked pot in someone’s basement.
 It might have even turned you off the stuff.
-But as the legalization of the plant has spread, our weed’s moved out of plastic baggies and into containers labeled with a strain, or varietal; a name such as Northern Lights (which is an “indica”).
-They say that indicas are relaxing, so cannabis users with high levels of stress may be drawn to them.
+But as the legalization of the plant has spread, our weed’s moved out of plastic baggies and into containers labeled with a strain, or varietal; a name such as Northern Lights (an indica).
+They say that indica is relaxing, so cannabis users with high levels of stress may be drawn to them.

 “Cannabis, like all botanical medicines, has hundreds of biologically active plant chemicals that work together in what’s known as herbal synergy, including many non-intoxicating cannabinoids besides just CBD,” says expert in CBD and clinical cannabis medicine Dani Gordon, MD.

 Categorizing cannabis into strains divided into three boxes is an easy and effective way to organize, market, and sell weed.
 Unfortunately, despite how fun and easy it makes buying pot, it isn’t an effective way to find flower with the cannabinoid profile best for you.